DoDAO-io/dodao-defi-course/generated/summaries/smart_contracts.md

 - ERC-721 (Ethereum Request for Comment 721)
   * ERC-721 defines the non-fungible standard.
 It is similar to ERC-20 except that each unit has its own unique ID.
   * NFTs act as a  representation for unique ownership of unitary assets.
-  * NFTs canbe used to represent collectibles (eg. onwership of a piece of art).
+  * NFTs can be used to represent collectibles (eg. onwership of a piece of art).

 - ERC 1155
   * ERC-20 and ERC-721 tokens require an individual contract and address deployed to the blockchain.